josmar-crwdstffng/angular/packages/misc/angular-in-memory-web-api/README.md

 It would have to be asynchronous if you initialized your in-memory database service from a JSON file.
 Return the database _object_, an _observable_ of that object, or a _promise_ of that object.
 The tests include an example of all three.

-* The in-memory web api calls your `InMemoryDbService` data service class's  `createDb` method on two occasions.
+* The in-memory web api calls the `createDb` method of your `InMemoryDbService` data service class on two occasions.

   1. when it handles the _first_ HTTP request
   1. when it receives a `resetdb` [command](#commands).

-  In the command case, the service passes in a `RequestInfo` object, enabling the `createDb` logic to adjust its behavior per the client request.
+  In the command case, the service passes in a `RequestInfo` object, enabling the `createDb` logic to adjust the associated behavior per the client request.
 See the tests for examples.

 ### Import the in-memory web api module